djpakatto/elkproject/README.md

 Screenshot of docker ps output](Images/ElkContainer.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-List the IP addresses of the machines monitored by ELK:
-Web-1 and Web-2 VMs
+Web-1 (10.0.0.7) and Web-2 (10.0.0.8) VMs

 We have installed the following Beats on these machines:
 Filebeat and Metricbeat